Names and dates

 The station was modified on the opening of the Newport Railway

-to become a through station, modification largely being a slight realignment of lines at the north end of the station to complete a loop.
+in 1879 to become a through station, modification largely being a slight realignment of lines at the north end of the station to complete a loop.
 A new building, backing onto a good shed, was provided on the southbound platform and the large canopy on the Dundee bound platform removed and replaced with a smaller version - the extent of the original being given away by a high wall running south from the station building.
 The main station building in Market Square, by no means as grand as that in Burntisland, appears to have survived the transformation.
-A new signal box was provided to the north of the station as was a footbridge, removed before closure.
+A new signal box, Tayport North, was provided to the north of the station as was a footbridge.
+The footbridge was removed before closure.

 No part of the passenger station remains today but a loading bank can be found on the north pier.
 The southbound platform building was lost before closure.
 The site of the coal and carriage sidings to the south of the harbour has been redeveloped for housing.
 These sidings were lifted before closure, around the time the line south of Tayport Spinning Mill Siding closed.